aosp-mirror/platform_system_core/init/readme.txt

 Bootcharting
 ------------
 This version of init contains code to perform "bootcharting": generating log files that can be later processed by the tools provided by www.bootchart.org.

-On the emulator, use the new -bootchart <timeout> option to boot with bootcharting activated for <timeout> seconds.
+On the emulator, use the -bootchart <timeout> option to boot with bootcharting activated for <timeout> seconds.

 On a device, create /data/bootchart/start with a command like the following: